Wylhelm/qa-ai-super/developer_guide.md

 ## Future Improvements
 - Implement user authentication and multi-user support.
 - Add support for more file formats and AI models.
+- Add the possibility to be integrated to other applications (ex:Jira).
 - Enhance the UI with more interactive features and real-time updates.
 - Implement a plugin system for easy extension of file processing capabilities.
 - Add a feature to compare and merge multiple scenarios.